Whether you choose to be vegan or not, there’s no denying that a plant based diet for runners is gaining momentum.

 While I don’t break down calorie allotments because all of our bodies need different amounts of calories, I do want to convey that vegan distance runners do need to be mindful they are eating enough in general.

 Vegan foods tend to be high in fiber which can lead to early satiety.
 Therefore, a vegan marathon diet plan and vegan runner diet needs to be sufficient in energy.
-Many of the easy meals shared here should help for those busy marathon training nights when time is scarce for cooking.

 It’s important that plant based meals are balanced in macronutrients, but also micronutrients, specifically iron, Vitamin B12, calcium and Vitamin D.

 There are so many important properties of these micronutrients, including bone health, energy and oxygen transport, improved immunity and more.
 It is also helpful to be aware of iron sources for runners, specifically.

 For example, if you are not consuming heme sources of iron (which come from animal sources), pairing your food with Vitamin C can help with non-heme iron absorption.

 For more information on specific macro and micro needs on the vegan runner diet, check out my fueling course: Nail your Nutrition.

 We have a whole module geared towards needs for the vegan athlete meal plan, and specifically, vegan female athletes.

 A vegan marathon runner or vegan long distance runner shouldn’t have too much trouble with finding fueling options for during the run, either.

 Everyone can follow the same plan for race day fueling, whether you’re using a vegan diet for marathon training or eating animal products, too.